GB - Hero BOD

 Director

-Lieutenant General (Ret.)
-Liquori serves as Director of the Board of Directors of Intuitive Machines.
+Lieutenant General (Ret.)Liquori has served as a member of our Board since February 2023.
 Lieutenant General Liquori retired as a Lieutenant General from the United States Space Force in 2022 after over thirty years of distinguished service in both the U.S. Air Force and Space Force.
 Lieutenant General Liquori served as the Space Force’s first Chief Strategy and Resourcing Officer.
 Lieutenant General Liquori also led the development of the Space Force international engagement strategy; served as the lead policy interface to the Office of the Secretary of Defense, the National Security Council, and the National Space Council.

 Lieutenant General Liquori entered the Air Force as a distinguished graduate of the Air Force ROTC program at Boston University.
 His career included numerous positions in Air Force Space Command, the National Reconnaissance Office, the Air Force Secretariat, U.S. European Command, the Office of the Secretary of Defense, and the White House as Director for Space Policy on the National Security Council staff.
 During his time at the White House, Liquori served two Presidents of the United States, was the lead author for the 2018 National Space Strategy, served as the primary NSC interface to the National Space Council, co-led the 2018 U.S.-Japan Comprehensive Dialogue on Space, and supported the early policy work leading to the establishment of the United States Space Force.
 He has commanded a space operations squadron at the 50th Space Wing.